Please see below answers to some of our most frequently asked questions.

 National Library of Australia

 Most events at the Enlighten Festival are free to attend and do not require tickets.
-A range of exciting ticketed experiences will be on offer as part of Enlighten: Beyond which will be listed on the website soon.
-Tickets will go on sale January 29 2025.
+A range of exciting, ticketed experiences will be on offer as part of Enlighten: Beyond which will be listed on the website soon.
+Tickets will go on sale in January 2025.

 Companion Cards are accepted at the discretion of the individual venues.
 Please refer to the event listing for details or reach out to events@act.gov.au for more information.